-It is the policy of the FRC to create a safe and secure workplace and to ensure volunteers are qualified to perform the duties needed.
+It is the policy of the Franciscan Renewal Center (FRC) to create a safe and secure workplace and to ensure that FRC volunteers are qualified to perform the jobs for which the FRC needs them.
 The FRC will conduct volunteer screening, including criminal background checks.
 The FRC conducts background checks in compliance with applicable federal and state laws, including the Fair Credit Reporting Act.
 All volunteer opportunities are contingent upon the potential volunteer's successful completion of the applicable screening process.